ianchute/LambdaML/README.md

 ##### A lambda-based machine learning library.

-> In computer programming, an *lambda function* is a function definition that is not bound to an identifier.
+> In computer programming, a *lambda function* is a function definition that is not bound to an identifier.

+In LambdaML, you can use *any function (named or unnamed)* as your model function and LambdaML will automatically fit the parameters for you!

 With LambdaML, all you need are two things: